okiess/SessionVocRuby-OPEN/README.md

 Usage
 -----

-Add the "sessionvoc-store" gem to your bundler Gemfile in Rails 3.x or require the sessionvoc-store gem manually.
+Add the "sessionvoc-open" gem to your bundler Gemfile in Rails 3.x or require the "sessionvoc-open" gem manually.

-    gem 'sessionvoc-store'
+    gem 'sessionvoc-open'
-    require 'sessionvoc-store'
+    require 'sessionvoc-open'

 Examples